wohshon/istio-demo/README.md

         oc create -f apps-destination-rule-order-v1.yaml

 This rule will always return order service with version `v1`

+- other sample virtual services and rules are available in yaml/istio directory for reference

 ### Reset to default, no special dest rules